© John Wiley & Sons, Ltd.

 Qualitative manuscript submissions should usually be based on a minimum of 20 respondents.
 Authors may contact the Editors if they require further details.

-When submitting a randomised trial, please complete the CONSORT checklist and include diagram.
-For systematic reviews or meta-analyses please confirm that you have complied with PRISMA guidelines.
-Please complete AMSTAR for systematic reviews which are narrative reviews not meta-analyses.
+When submitting a randomised trial, please complete and supply the CONSORT checklist and include diagram.
+For systematic reviews or meta-analyses please complete the PRISMA checklist and include flowchart.
+Please complete and supply AMSTAR for systematic reviews which are narrative reviews not meta-analyses.

-Psycho-Oncology introduces a new category in 2013, Clinical Correspondence.
+Psycho-Oncology publishes Clinical Correspondence.
 This replaces the previous Brief Reports section.
 Items submitted as Clinical Correspondence may include: